AI Web Scraping: Scrape Ecommerce Website with Auto-detection

 Step 5: Save task settings

-Octoparse would generate a workflow automatically based on the data detected and the saved settings.
+Octoparse will generate a workflow automatically based on the data detected and the saved settings.
 You can choose to run the task now or edit the workflow manually.

 Don’t forget to practice with the HelloWorld test site.
 If you encounter any difficulties, feel free to submit a ticket or email us at support@octoparse.com.
 To know how to optimize your task, you can check out lesson 2.